-When my professional massage colleagues read this title, they will cringe that those two words are mentioned in the same sentence.
-And all professional massage associations will ban me for writing about it (just kidding, I hope).
-It’s a hot topic.
-It gets tempers flaring, and opinions shooting about like arrows.
+When my professional massage colleagues read this title, they might cringe that those two words – ‘professional’ and ‘sensual’ – are mentioned in the same sentence.

 Who is this article for

 Some people will think: “Finally someone who is not afraid to talk about it, someone who would rather be controversial than boring, someone who is not hiding behind a predefined set of opinions.”

-Is massage and sensuality all bad, unprofessional, unethical, or could it also be beautiful, uplifting and inspiring?
+‘Is massage with sensuality all bad, unprofessional, unethical, or could it also be beautiful, uplifting and inspiring?’
 I will let you decide.

 Massage and eroticism is not a black and white issue

 - And on the other end the “therapists” in the red light district with long painted fingernails, breasts bursting out of skimpy dresses and makeup more resembling a tropical bird than a human face.

 Just to make it clear where I am coming from

 I am writing this to give you some food for thought and to expand your way of thinking.
-Massage and sensuality is not a black and white issue, it is not a matter of right and wrong as you will see.
+Massage and sensuality is not a black and white issue; it is not a matter of right and wrong as you will see.

-So I made it very clear and they gave me the address of a spa.
-When I went there I was greeted by a receptionist, everything looked clean and professional.
+I did made it very clear, and they gave me the address of a spa.
+When I arrived there, I was greeted by a receptionist, and the place looked clean and professional.

 My therapist definitely knew what she was doing and she gave me a good professional massage.
-I was properly draped and everything seemed to be fine until at the very end she put her hand on my genital and asked me if I wanted massage there.
-I declined and that was it.
+I was properly draped and everything seemed to be fine… until at the very end she put her hand on my genital and asked me if I wanted massage there.
+I declined, and that was it.

 You do that by lighting candles, burning incense, and giving each other a wonderful sensual massage before your attempt to conceive a child.

 You want to make the time of conception a beautiful memory for both of you.
 Here we have a situation where sex and massage are perfectly compatible by the highest standards.

-Scenario # 3: You and your partner or spouse have allowed your relationship to slip into stale boring territory and it looks like it might not last much longer.
+You and your partner or spouse have allowed your relationship to deteriorate into stale boring territory and it looks like it might not last much longer.